North Chadderton School is the lead school in the Oak multi academy trust with a clear simple vision to ensure all our

 - Facilitating opportunities to experience the world of work

-- A personalised leadership programme in the Sixth Form which includes work experience
+- A personalised programme in the Sixth Form, which includes work experience

 Personalised Information Advice and Guidance

-Ms Rahela Begum is our independent Careers Advisor and is employed by Positive Steps, Oldham.
+Ms. Rahela Begum is our independent Careers Adviser and is employed by Positive Steps, Oldham.

-Rahela provides impartial careers advice focussed upon each individual students needs by offering every Year 8 -13 student a one to one personalised interview.
-We encourage parents to be part of their student’s choices and parents are welcome to attend the one to one interviews or to contact Rahela through the school.
-Rahela is available in school Monday - Wednesday.
-On Friday our Careers Advisor is Joanna Whitehead.
-Rahela is also available for support and advice at year 8 - 13 Parents Evenings and Parent Conferences.
-During school holidays Rahela is available at the Centre, Union Street Oldham
+Rahela provides impartial careers advice focussed upon each individual students needs by offering every Year 9 -13 student a one to one personalised interview.
+We encourage parents / carers to be part of their child’s choices and parents / carers are welcome to attend the one to one interview or to contact Rahela through the school.
+Rahela is available in school Monday - Thursday.
+Rahela is also available for support and advice at year 7 - 13 Parents Evenings.
+During school holidays Rahela is available at Positive Steps Oldham, Union Street Oldham.

 Careers within the Curriculum

-We embed careers through our curriculum delivery of PSHE and a half term module of Careers based lessons is taught in Years 7 to 11.
+We embed careers through our curriculum delivery of PDP (Personal Development Programme) and a half term module of Careers based lessons is taught in Years 7 to 13.

 The module ensures students are equipped and confident to make the choices that become available to them during the different stages of their secondary education.